Stanari lignite power plant, Bosnia and Herzegovina

 - It was changed from supercritical pulverised lignite technology to subcritical Circulating Fluidised Bed Combustion.

 - The cooling technology has also been changed from a wet to a dry cooling system.
 This is one of the main reasons for the loss of thermal efficiency.

 The lack of environmental impact assessment for the new version of the project is still being challenged in the Republika Srpska courts.

 Al Jazeera's Dragan Stanimirović reports, the Stanari project is causing mixed reactions from local residents and concern to environmental groups about health impacts and CO2 emissions.
 (Not available in English)

-Since 2006, Bosnia and Herzegovina has been a member of the Energy Community, which requires all members to commit themselves to develop a common regulatory framework for energy markets and abide by certain EU legislation.
+Since 2006, Bosnia and Herzegovina has been a member of the Energy Community, which requires all members to abide by certain EU energy and environmental legislation.

 This meant that while developing the Stanari project, Bosnia and Herzegovina was obliged to adhere to the EU Large Combustion Plants Directive (LCPD), which regulates emissions limit values from new and existing combustion plants.
 However the Republika Srpska authorities did not include the emissions limit values from the LCPD in Stanari’s environmental permit, but rather much laxer standards from domestic legislation with emissions 2-3 times higher than the LCPD.